Chapter 90: The Sound of Silence

 "Burn them all."

-The echo enveloped her like smoke entering a wound.
+The echo wrapped around her like smoke entering a wound.

 Was it real?